elevenyellow/twin-leaks/README.md

 Progress so far :

 1. Setup a NodeJS API Project.
 This repo is supposed to be used as the backend of twin-leaks.
+2.

+June 22, 2021

-2. Added an endpoint called compareContracts.
+Added an endpoint called compareContracts.
 This API endpoint takes 2 ethereum addresses, does the required validation and then returns the user an object with the bytecodes and jaro similarity between the bytecodes.
 Jaro similarity is a metric used to compare similarity between two strings.

 The endpoint supports POST request and the body is structured as follows.